terraform-provider-openstack/terraform-provider-openstack/docs/resources/compute_instance_v2.md

 * `metadata` - (Optional) Metadata key/value pairs to make available from within the instance.
 Changing this updates the existing server metadata.

-* `config_drive` - (Optional) Whether to use the config_drive feature to
+* `config_drive` - (Optional) Whether to attach a [config drive](https://docs.openstack.org/nova/latest/user/config-drive.html)
-    configure the instance.
+    to the instance.
+A config drive is a small read-only disk that Nova attaches at boot to deliver instance metadata.
+Defaults to `false`, in which case the guest fetches metadata from the network metadata service at `169.254.169.254`.
     Changing this creates a new server.

+    Common cases:

+      * The instance is attached to a subnet created with `enable_dhcp = false`.
+      * The tenant network is isolated and has no router or metadata agent reaching it.
+      * The deployment uses an OpenStack downstream distribution or networking driver that does not expose the metadata service on certain network types.

 * `admin_pass` - (Optional) The administrative password to assign to the server.
     Changing this changes the root password on the existing server.